I attended a scientific high school. I was mainly interested in chemistry and biology but,

-Then, it became just a memorization of rules, behaviours
+unfortunately, starting from the third year, it became just a memorization of rules, behaviors

-Luckly, at least for me, on march of the third academic year
+Luckily (at least for me) on march of the third academic year

 there was the first quarantine for Covid and